Student Web Services

 Here are some quick tips to writing compelling content on your web site.
 Writing for the web

 The content that you put on your web site is the most important part of your web site.
 Content comes before slick design and functionality.

-Writing for the web is one of the easiest types of writing and yet it is overlooked in over 70 percent of web sites.
-You buy a newspaper to read the stories within it and the web is no different, you view a web site to do something, gain information or drive an action.
+Writing for the web is one of the easiest types of writing and yet it is overlooked in over 70 per cent of web sites.
+You buy a newspaper to read the stories within it and the web is no different, you view a web site to do something, gain information or drive action.

 - Create a set of keywords for your topic: